Nlin12/InPFall23/_posts/2023-10-15-Week6-Time-Capsule-II.md

 ![Note3]({{ '/assets/img/W6/10.jpeg' | relative_url }})

+*Examples of documenting on notebook and/or attaching RFID tags to items*

 ![Note4]({{ '/assets/img/W6/11.jpeg' | relative_url }})

+*A mockup of the contents that reading the RFID tag would show up*

 I also made some (bad) sketches imagining how they would look like when put in the actual environment.